 For over 75 years, London School of Theology has provided people from all over the world with a ground-breaking, life-changing preparation for Christian life and ministry.
-Many higher education providers view education as their product, and students as their customers.
-We do not.
-For us, the whole world is our ‘customer’.
 Our graduates work in ministry in so many forms, transforming lives and bringing hope: many are ministers or pastors; some are teachers or scholars; others are youth workers, artists, charity founders and workers, carers, police officers and even jazz musicians.
 We recognise that ministry is everywhere – not just in the place of worship.

 With the generous support of so many people, we have been able to pioneer exciting new programmes and ways of learning.
 We want to expand our reach in order that we can prepare Christians to express the message and love of Jesus in the 21st Century.